HamStudy/hamstudy-hambook/tech2026/content/Part 3. Appendix/2 glossary.md

 #### C

+##### Coax / Coaxial Cable
+The most common type of feed line in amateur radio.
+Coax has a center conductor surrounded by insulation (the dielectric), a shielding layer, and a protective outer jacket.
+Most amateur coax has an impedance of 50 ohms.
+See Section 4.3.

 ##### CTCSS (Continuous Tone-Coded Squelch System)
 A sub-audible tone transmitted along with voice audio to open the squelch of a receiver.
 Often called "PL" (Private Line), it helps prevent interference and unwanted repeater activations.